Skip to main content

 • Continuing to play a visibly scuffed or dimple-damaged ball, not realizing the aerodynamic performance has meaningfully degraded from new.

-• Assuming all dimple patterns perform identically, when manufacturers specifically tune dimple design to target different trajectory and spin outcomes across their ball lineup.
+• Assuming all dimple patterns perform identically, when manufacturers in particular tune dimple design to target different trajectory and spin outcomes across their ball lineup.

 • Overlooking ball cleanliness during a round — dirt or mud filling dimples can meaningfully disrupt aerodynamics on that shot.